 When a grade of Incomplete is assigned because of a failed shelf exam, the student must take and pass a re-examination no later than December, for a failure in the fall semester, and no later than July, for a failure in the spring semester.
 A student who has two Incompletes in clerkships because of failed shelf exams must stop clinical rotations until both shelf exams have been passed.

-When the grade of Incomplete is assigned to a clerkship, for a reason other than the shelf exam, the student must complete the course requirement before the beginning of the next academic year unless the clerkship director, with the concurrence of the Senior Associate Dean for Education, shall have provided a specific alternative time period, not to exceed one year from the completion date of the course.
+When the grade of Incomplete is assigned to a clerkship, for a reason other than the shelf exam, the student must complete the course requirement before the beginning of the next academic year unless the clerkship director, with the concurrence of the Senior Associate Dean for Education, has provided a specific alternative time period, not to exceed one year from the completion date of the course.

 Once all course requirements have been attempted, the Clerkship Director must assign a final grade of H, HP, P or F in place of the Incomplete grade.
 If the requirements for the incomplete course have not been met within the specified time limits, no agreement has been made to extend the time limit and the student has not withdrawn from school, a final grade of F will be assigned.